 The charity is now the largest supplier of information and literature on lung cancer to the NHS and have developed over 50 patient support groups across the UK.

-From our offices in Liverpool and Glasgow we also provide the Secretariat to the Global Lung Cancer Coalition, a patient advocacy organisation which embraces over 38 lung cancer associations in 27 different countries.
+From our offices in Liverpool and Glasgow we also provide the Secretariat to the Global Lung Cancer Coalition, a patient advocacy organisation which now embraces 42 lung cancer associations in 30 different countries.

 We ‘led the charge’ in the campaign to have smoking banned in work places.
 That came into force in the various parts of the UK between 2006 and 2007 – a move that will undoubtedly contribute to saving many thousands of lives for generations to come.

 We are proud to be at the forefront of proving that early detection programmes using CT scans can indeed pick up cases of lung cancer and save lives (see here for details of our Nottingham Project).